Our Trustees

 Tracy De Groose LLB (Deputy Chair)

 Appointed 2018.
-Tracy has extensive commercial experience working as a CEO and chair across a number of roles within the creative industries.
-Most recently, Tracy was executive chair of Newsworks, the marketing arm for the UK news industry.
-Prior to that Tracy was chief executive of marketing services firm, Dentsu UK, with P&L responsibility for over 20 media, digital and data businesses and 4,000 people, advising a diverse range of clients including Disney, Diageo, Asda and the UK government.
+Tracy has broad commercial experience working as a CEO and chair across the creative industries.
+Most recently, Tracy was executive chair of Newsworks, the marketing arm for the UK’s £5b news industry.
+Prior to that Tracy was chief executive of marketing services firm, Dentsu UK, with P&L responsibility for £2.5b advertising revenue and 4,000 people across 20 media, digital and data businesses, advising a diverse range of clients including Disney, Diageo, Santander and the UK government.

 Professor Doreen Cantrell CBE, FRS, FRSE, FMedSci

 Appointed 2022.
-Professor Doreen Cantrell is a Wellcome Trust Principal Research Fellow in the School of Life Sciences at the University of Dundee.
-She was Head of the College of Life Sciences and Vice Principal of the University of Dundee from 2010 to 2016 and Chair of the Biological Sciences Sub-panel for the UK Research Excellence Framework (REF) 2021.
+Doreen Cantrell is Professor of Cellular Immunology in the School of Life Sciences at the University of Dundee.
+Her research interests are in the molecular mechanisms that control the function of lymphocytes and between 1987-2002 she led an immunology research group at the Cancer Research UK London Research Institute.
+In 2002 she moved to the University of Dundee as a Wellcome Trust Principal Research Fellow.
+She was Head of the College of Life Sciences and Vice Principal of the University of Dundee from 2010 to 2016.
 Past roles include being a member of MRC Council and being Chair of the Wellcome Trust/Royal Society Sir Henry Dale Fellowship Committee and Chair of the Wellcome Trust/DBT India Alliance Early Fellowship Committee.
-Her research interests are in the molecular mechanisms that control the function of lymphocytes and between 1987-2002 she led an immunology research group at the Cancer Research UK London Research Institute.
-She was appointed CBE in 2014 for services to Life Sciences.
+She was also Chair of the Biological Sciences Sub-panel for the UK Research Excellence Framework (REF) 2021 and was appointed CBE in 2014 for services to Life Sciences.

 Peter Chambré

 Appointed 2016.
-Peter Chambré is Chair of Cancer Research Horizons, the commercialisation arm of Cancer Research UK, and Immatics N.V., a company developing new cancer immunotherapy treatments.
-He has been a director of a number of public and private healthcare and life science companies, and was Chief Executive Officer of Cambridge Antibody Technology plc from 2002 until its acquisition by AstraZeneca in 2006.
+Peter Chambré is a Trustee of Cancer Research UK and Chair of Cancer Research Horizons, the commercialisation arm of Cancer Research UK.
+He is also Chair of Immatics N.V., a company developing new cancer immunotherapy treatments.
+He has been a director of a number of public and private healthcare and life science companies and was Chief Executive Officer of Cambridge Antibody Technology plc from 2002 until its acquisition by AstraZeneca in 2006.
 Peter is a Director of Our Future Health.

 Dr Robert Easton BSc ARCS DPhil FCGI (Treasurer)